mlan/docker-openldap/README.md

 If no seeding files are provided, databases will be created with default configurations and unless `LDAP_ROOTPW` is set the root password is `secret`.
 When you are using seeding files and the root password defined therein is already the desired one you do not need to set this variable.

+#### `LDAP_EMAILDOMAIN`

+This is an optional variable, undefined by default, which when set allows modifying the email domain in the users database.
+Example usage: `LDAP_EMAILDOMAIN=example.com` will result in a user email address of `john.doe@example.com`.

 #### `LDAP_DONTADDEXTERNAL`

 This is an optional variable, undefined by default, which when set to a non-empty string the filters `ldif_unwrap` and `ldif_access` will not be applied.

+#### `LDAP_DONTADDDCOBJECT`

+This is an optional variable, undefined by default, which when set to a non-empty string prevents seeding of the users database with default `dcObject` when the `LDAP_SEEDDIR1` is empty during seeding.
+This leaves the users database completely empty, should this be desired.

 #### `LDAP_CONFDIR`